xjphongx/Alternating-Disk-Algorithm/README.md

 Jimmy Phong   JimmyPhong16@csu.fullerton.edu

 ## Project Description
 In this project, I was given the task to analyze two algorithms: Left-to-Right Algorithm and Lawnmower Algorithm.
-This project description includes complete functionality of the running skeleton code provided by our professor, formatility of the report and github presentation, and a complete analysis of the algorithm’s efficiency class.
+This project submission includes complete functionality of the running skeleton code provided by our professor, formatility of the report and Github presentation, and a complete analysis of the algorithm’s efficiency class.
 Everything is up-to-date and uploaded on to my Github repository.

 ## License
 MIT